 The Changing Fashion Photography History

-At its core, fashion photography serves as a visual chronicle of our times, capturing the essence of a era’s attitudes, aspirations, and ideals.
-By examining the styles, poses, and narratives depicted in these images, we can gain invaluable insights into the prevailing cultural climate.
+At it’s core, fashion photography serves as a visual chronicle of our times, capturing the essence of a era’s attitudes, aspirations and ideals.
+By examining the styles, poses and narratives depicted in these images, we can gain invaluable insights into the prevailing cultural climate.
+Additionally, the ability to resize images ensures that these visual stories are accessible across various platforms, maintaining their impact and relevance in different contexts

 Fashion Photo Editing Ethics